Website relaunch without ranking loss: The complete guide

 - Informed: Management, IT

-Establish fixed communication rhythms:
+Establish regular communication rhythms:

-- Weekly status meeting (30 minutes) with the core team
+- Weekly status meeting(30 minutes) with the core team

-- Bi-weekly report to management
+- Bi-weekly reportto the management

-- Milestone reviews at critical points (design approval, content freeze, go-live decision)
+- Milestone Reviewsat critical points (design approval, content freeze, go-live decision)

-- Escalation path for blockers and conflicts
+- Escalation pathfor blockers and conflicts

 Conflict 1: Design vs. SEO

-Marketing wants a minimalist design with little text, the SEO agency demands extensive text content.
-Solution: Design content areas with accordions or tabs -- visually clean but with sufficient indexable text.
+The marketing department wants a minimalist design with little text, while the SEO agency demands extensive text content.Solution:Design content areas with accordions or tabs -- visually clean, but with sufficient indexable text.

 Conflict 2: Feature Creep